University of Dhaka: International rankings

 In 2011–12, the University of Dhaka made it into the list of 'Top World Universities' by QS World University Rankings.
 Out of over 30,000 universities around the world, DU was placed at 551.
 In 2014–15, the University of Dhaka was ranked 701 by QS World University Rankings (formerly Times Higher Education–QS World University Rankings).
 In 2015–16, Times Higher Education partnering with Elsevier ranked the university at 654th position among top 800 globally reputed universities.
 In September 2015, QS World University Rankings published their 2015 edition of World University Rankings of 2015/16 and ranked DU at 126th position in Asia and 701–750 position in the world.
 In Times Higher Education 2018 Global University Ranking, University of Dhaka is placed in 1001+ position among the world universities.

 Asian level rankings

-In 2016–17, the University of Dhaka was ranked 109 by QS Asian University Rankings in Asia.
-Times Higher Education ranked the University of Dhaka at 191–200 position in 2016 Asia University ranking.
+In the 2026 QS Asia University Rankings, the University of Dhaka was ranked 132 in Asia.
+Times Higher Education ranked the University of Dhaka at 191–200 position in the 2016 Asia University ranking.

 In the best Asian (and Australian) universities ranking, AsiaWeek ranked the University of Dhaka 37th in 1999 and 64th (overall and multi-disciplinary category) out of 77 ranked universities in 2000.

-In 2000, the university got a comparatively higher rank in student selectivity (23rd) while got lower ranking in academic reputation (74th), faculty resources (59th), research (65th) and financial resources (74) categories.
+In 2000, the university got a comparatively higher rank in student selectivity (23rd) while got a lower ranking in academic reputation (74th), faculty resources (59th), research (65th), and financial resources (74) categories.

 According to the subject-wise ranking by the QS World University Rankings by Subject 2015 – English Language & Literature, only two South Asian universities, including the University of Dhaka (ranking 251–300), were found in the rankings.